Ankansa/NewsCrawlerService/readme.md

 ###################
 By using hitting the API endpoint we can store the news details in the table or
-Just start the upload task to autometic it create task in rabbitmq(msg broker) and
+Just start the upload task to automatic it create task by celery in rabbitmq(msg broker) and
 Start the worker to execute the task stored in rabbitmq